abhi-2693/Abhinav_Demo_Projects/README.md

 - how to setup a Null Hypothesis and Alternate Hypothesis
 - Perform the hypothesis testing and examine the statistical significance via the p-value and test statistics

-### Project 2: Gentel Lentil Case Study - Optmisation and Simulation
+### Project 2: Optmisation and Simulation : Gentel Lentil Case Study
  File Name : Gentel_Lentil_Case_Study_Optimisation_and_Simulation.xlsx

  Analyze the "The Gentle Lentil" case to compute expected monthly salary, its standard deviation, and the impact of a partnership—then compare outcomes against his consulting offer and running the restaurant solo.